HomeLatest NewsIndustryIntel Hires Qualcomm Executive to Lead Client Computing, Names New CTO

 Register Now →

-The appointments come as Intel works to regain ground against rivals AMD and Nvidia in the artificial intelligence chip market.
+The appointments come as Intel works to regain ground against rivals AMD and in the artificial intelligence chip market.
 Tan, who took charge as CEO earlier this year, has been restructuring the company’s operations and leadership.

 Katouzian’s Role at Intel